CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/GUARD.md

  ◯ CanLoad
 ```

-* Replace the `auth-guard.ts` source code with the below snippet:
+:two: Replace the `auth-guard.ts` source code with the below snippet:

 ```typescript
 import { Injectable } from '@angular/core';